My wage information on my monetary determination is incorrect. How can I fix it?

 Yes.
 But you must report any earnings.
 Once the earnings reach a certain amount, your unemployment benefits will be reduced on a dollar for dollar basis until you reach the amount of your weekly benefit, in which case, you will be ineligible for that week.
 This calculation is done on a weekly basis, so you need to accurately report your earnings to DUA each week.

 I’m self-employed but no longer able to work due to COVID-19.
 Am I eligible for benefits?

-Yes, through a program called Pandemic Unemployment Assistance (PUA) in the CARES Act, which DUA is working diligently to implement.
-Once implemented, the CARES Act would extend eligibility for benefits to individuals who are:
+Yes, through a program called Pandemic Unemployment Assistance (PUA) in the CARES Act.
+The CARES Act extends eligibility for benefits to individuals who are:

 - self-employed, including gig workers, freelancers, and independent contractors;

 - seeking part-time employment;

 - have an insufficient work history to qualify for benefits;

 - have exhausted all rights to regular or extended benefits under state or federal law or to Pandemic Emergency Unemployment Compensation (PEUC);

 - have been laid off from churches and religious institutions and are not eligible for benefits under state law;

 - or otherwise would not qualify for regular or extended benefits or Pandemic Emergency Unemployment Compensation (PEUC).